 As used in this chapter, the following terms shall have the meanings indicated:

 - All activities conducted on a farm necessary to the operation of a farm.

 - Includes livestock, dairy, poultry, fur-bearing animals, aquiculture, apiculture, fruit, vegetable and field crop farms, plantations, orchards, nurseries, greenhouses or other similar operations used primarily for the raising of agricultural or horticultural commodities.
 Special provisions related to poultry are set forth in § 112-5 et seq.

 Farmers, as well as those employed, retained or otherwise authorized to act on behalf of farmers, may lawfully engage in farming practices within the Village of Round Lake at any and all such times and all such locations as are reasonably necessary to conduct the business of farming.
-For any activity or operation, in determining the reasonableness of the time, place and methodology of such operation, due weight and consideration shall be given to both traditional customs and procedures in the farming industry, as well as to advances resulting from increased knowledge and improved technologies.
+For any activity or operation, in determining the reasonableness of the time, place and methodology of such operation, due weight and consideration shall be given to both traditional customs and procedures in the farming industry as well as to advances resulting from increased knowledge and improved technologies.

 The following notice shall be included in building permits and on plats of subdivisions submitted for approval pursuant to Town Law § 276 or Village Law § 7-728: "This property may border a farm, as defined in Village Local Law No. 2-1996.
 Residents should be aware that farmers have the right to undertake farm practices which may generate dust, odor, smoke, noise and vibration."